cirrusidentity/ssp-proxy-tutorial/3_Proxy_Setup/README.md

 # Register metadata with an SP and an IdP

 To test out an authentication you'll need to register the proxy's SP metadata with the *IdP* (`https://idp.tutorial.stack-dev.cirrusidentity.com/`) we created earlier and the proxy's IdP metadata with the *SP* (`https://service.tutorial.stack-dev.cirrusidentity.com/simplesaml/`) we created earlier.
+The following diagram illustrates what needs to be configured and the details are below.
 <p>
 <img src="proxy_config_metadata.png" alt="Proxy Config Diagram" style="height:100px;">
 </p>